 ASC wins the Engineers Australia (SA) Malcolm Kinnaird Excellence and Project Management awards, for the successful transformation of submarine maintenance, following the Coles Review in 2012.

-ASC commences two-year full cycle docking of HMAS Collins.
+ASC commences two-year Full-Cycle Docking of HMAS Collins.

 Final ship blocks for the Air Warfare Destroyer program delivered to ASC South.

-Federal Government describes the Collins Class submarine sustainment program as an “exemplar project”, upon release of the Beyond Benchmark report by international submarine expert John Coles.
+Australian Government describes the Collins Class submarine sustainment program as an “exemplar project”, upon release of the Beyond Benchmark report by international submarine expert John Coles.

 Luerssen Australia is selected to design the SEA 1180 Offshore Patrol Vessel Program, with ASC to build the first two vessels in South Australia.

 The Collins Class Submarine Program is removed from Defence’s ‘projects of concern’ list, following several years of transformation and high performance.